luontola/svg-printing-poc/README.md

 # SVG Proof of Concept

+Demonstrates putting SVG on a web page:

-Demonstrates the various ways to include SVG on an HTML page and how they affect
+1. various ways to put SVG in HTML
+2. text wrapping by putting HTML in SVG

-1. converting SVG to PNG,
+3. converting SVG to PNG
-2. manipulating SVG DOM, and
+4. manipulating SVG DOM
-3. the effect of global CSS on the SVG.
+5. sensitivity to global CSS

 ## Using